KalebDykema/React-From-Scratch/README.md

 ### `npm run build`

-Builds the app to the `build` folder.
+Builds the app to the `public` folder.